A Robot Web for Distributed Many-Device Localisation: Discussion and Conclusions

 These are ongoing issues to be debated as the technology advances, and we as authors believe that researchers should openly engage with these issues and play a part in designing the correct principles into the technology.

 In the longer term future, the distributed coordination of intelligent moving systems is a key part of the concept of `intelligent matter', where distribution and communication might be at the microscopic level to enable new classes of technology such as micromachines~\cite{Huang:etal:AR2021} which can self-organise in ways that might approach the capabilities of biological systems \cite{Kaspar:etal:Nature2021}.
+Recently, it has been shown that essentially the same computation framework that we have demonstrated in Robot Web using GBP can also be applied to multi-robot motion planning~\cite{aalok:etal:RAL2023}.
 Efficient, robust distributed localisation will be one of the most important enabling layers of such systems.